Mahogany Cone Shell

 Mahogany Cone Shell, Conasprella mahogani.
 Shell collected off the beach at Punta Chivato, Baja California Sur, January 2023.
 Size: 4.3 cm (1.7 inches) x 1.9 cm (0.8 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Mahogany Cones are found on sand from the intertidal zone to depths of 80 m (262 feet).
-They are found throughout the Sea of Cortez, and range south to Ecuador.
-They have not been documented from the Pacific coast of the Baja Peninsula.
+Habitat and Distribution: Mahogany Cones are found on sand, from the intertidal zone to depths up to 80 m (262 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from along the west coast of the Baja Peninsula.

-Synonyms include: Conasprella (Ximeniconus) mahogani, Conus mahogani, Conasprella ximenes, Ximeniconus mahogani.
+Synonyms: Conasprella (Ximeniconus) mahogani, Conus mahogani, Conasprella ximenes, and Ximeniconus mahogani.